10x10m city villa (approx. 155m², 6 rooms), fine-tuning desired

 • #4

-Yes, that is not a problem.
+Yes, that’s not a problem.
 Because:

-My parents’ house was an old farmhouse, where the ceilings were significantly lower.
+My parents’ house was an old farmhouse where the ceilings were significantly lower.

 The way you say it sounds somehow strange, but yes, that’s actually how we do it currently.
 Our hallway is always nice and clean because of that.